 Here are eight types of apps useful to seniors:

 Lyft and Uber.
 Both of these ride-sharing services created as part of the millennial-inspired sharing economy can be a lifeline for seniors who don’t drive.
 Once you create an account and enter a credit card, you can summon a car to your home in less than 10 minutes with the tap of a button.

-Domino’s, GrubHub and Amazon Restaurants.
-These are three of many apps that will bring you meals from your favorite restaurant.
+Domino’s, GrubHub These are two of many apps that will bring you meals from your favorite restaurant.
 Most add a delivery charge, and some have a minimum order.
 Not all services are available in all areas.
 For those who don’t drive or find it hard to carry groceries, delivery can help them live independently longer.

 Skype and FaceTime.
 These two video call apps are extremely popular with seniors, who can use them for face-to-face “visits” with faraway children and grandchildren.
 Both are free.
 “My kids here call their grandparents.
 They FaceTime them all the time,” Carle says.
 “Those video visits are very important.
 They weren’t invented for seniors.”

 Shipt and Instacart.
 These two services will bring groceries to your door, for a fee.
 They hire shoppers who go into the store and personally fill your grocery order.
 AmazonFresh provides a similar service, as do Wal-Mart and some local grocery chains.

 Fitbit and MyFitnessPal.
 Apps that monitor steps, blood pressure and other health issues are popular among older people as well as younger people.